 Limitations and Sources of Error

 Sources of error can occur in data transmission from CTD casts and data quality can be affected by factors that may damage or interfere with instrumentation.
 The data do not address other issues pertinent to bloom dynamics such as iron content and viral particle density.

 - Optical monitoring and forecasting systems for harmful algal blooms: Possibility or pipe dream: A review article that critically assesses methods for modeling and predicting harmful algal blooms (from the Journal of Phycology).

 - Harmful algal blooms: causes, impacts and detection: A review article that discusses natural and anthropogenic processes that impact bloom development.

 Other related Education Resources

 - Active inquiry, web-based oceanography exercises: An article that addresses the use of data in teaching ocean circulation and variations in temperature and salinity (from the Journal of Geoscience Education).

 - The Earth Exploration Toolkit provides a module on When is Dinner Served?
 Predicting the Spring Phytoplankton Bloom in the Gulf of Maine

-- The Harmful Algal Bloom Project site, hosted by NOAA (National Oceanic & Atmospheric Administration), provides a forecasting system for the Gulf of Mexico, an interactive mapping system, and access to historical data.
+- The Harmful Algal Bloom Project site, hosted by NOAA (National Oceanic & Atmospheric Administration ( This site may be offline. ) ), provides a forecasting system for the Gulf of Mexico, an interactive mapping system, and access to historical data.